-Energy Jobs in Ohio with H-1B Sponsorship
+Energy H-1B Sponsorship Jobs in Ohio

 Ohio's energy sector spans traditional utilities, natural gas infrastructure, and a growing renewable energy market, with major employers like FirstEnergy, AEP Ohio, and Marathon Petroleum actively hiring.
 Cleveland, Columbus, and Findlay are key hiring hubs.
-Engineers, data analysts, and environmental specialists with H-1B sponsorship needs will find consistent demand across the state.
+Engineers, data analysts, and environmental specialists with H-1B visa sponsorship needs will find consistent demand across the state.

-See All Energy Jobs
+Find Energy Jobs

 Overview

-Open Jobs495+
+Open Jobs268+

-Work Type93% On-site
+Work Type95% On-site

 Top LocationColumbus, OH